smrey/SMP2/README.md

 of the node installation.
 If the script is not resuming from the previous step of the pipeline, it will be necessary to create config.json and runConfig.json files according to the instructions below.
 A file called pairsFn.txt will also need to be created containing the name of the sample pairs file.
 This is usually SamplePairs.txt, but could be something else (user's choice) if the pairs file was manually created.
-Any pairs which have failed to successfully complete the SMP2v2 application process must be removed from the sample pairs file.
+Any pairs which have failed to successfully complete the SMP2v2 application process must be removed from the sample pairs file or included in a file called not_bs.txt.

 # baseSpace.js script